-Operating under this ansatz-that a text mixingderived scaling break, b, covaries with the mean number of unique words per text, $N{avg}$ , in a corpus-we investigate thousands of corpora defined by samples from the English eBooks database (see Materials and Methods for more details on text sampling and a complete description of the eBooks database).
-Obtaining 1,000 text-sample corpora from each of the 10 deciles of the text-size distribution, we regress for b (see Materials and Methods), and record $N{\text{avg}}$ to find that the two covary strongly along the line $b = N{avg}$ for all but the most extreme deciles (see main axes Fig. 2, which we return to later in the discussion).
-We see that this relationship breaks down in the presence of large-N texts, which upon closer inspection appear ill formed in the sense of being of mixed origin themselves (e.g., posthumous/longitudinal compendia, dictionaries, encyclopedias, etc...; see Materials and Methods and Fig. 6 for more details on corpus formation and internally-mixed texts).
-Additionally, we see from these preliminary experiments that both of the quantities, b and $\gamma$ , do not appear as universal for a given language (see Fig. 2), but rather depend quite severely on corpus composition.
-In fact, the only regressed parameter that presents any signs of universality for a language is Zipf's exponent, $\theta$ , which remains quite close to 1.
-These initial results indicate that hypotheses of the locations of scaling breaks, b, corresponding to language-universal lexical-core sizes are in strong need of reevaluation, or should be reformulated as corpus-relative.
+words per text, $N{\rm avg}$, in a corpus-we investigate thousands of corpora defined by samples from the English eBooks database (see Sec.
+IV for more details on text sampling and a complete description of the eBooks database).
+Obtaining 1 000 text-sample corpora from each of the 10 deciles of the text-size distribution, we regress for b (see Sec.
+IV) and record $N{\rm avg}$ to find that the two covary strongly along the line $b=N{\rm avg}$ for all but the most extreme deciles (see the main axes in Fig. 2, which we return to later in the discussion).
+We see that this relationship breaks down in the presence of large-N texts, which, upon closer inspection, appear ill formed in the sense of being of mixed origin themselves (e.g., posthumous or longitudinal compendia, dictionaries, encyclopedias, etc.;

+see Sec.
+IV and Fig. 7 for more details on corpus formation and internally mixed texts).
+Additionally, we see from these preliminary experiments that both of the quantities, b and γ , do not appear as universal for a given language (see Fig. 2) but rather depend quite severely on corpus composition.
+In fact, the only regressed parameter that presents any signs of universality for a language is Zipf's exponent, θ , which remains quite close to 1.
+These initial results indicate that hypotheses of the locations of scaling breaks, b, corresponding to language-universal lexical-core sizes are in strong need of reevaluation or should be reformulated as corpus relative.